rahulbedjavalge/rahulbedjavalge/README.md

 - 🎓 Student passionate about artificial intelligence, machine learning, and Fintech!
 - 👀 Exploring new horizons in AI, computer vision, and reinforcement learning
 -  🎧 Vibe coding these days and exploring new tech stacks
-- 📝 Always looking for cool projects and smart people to work and learn with

 ---

 ### 🔍 Skills & Tech